Tired of living paycheck to paycheck?

 It’s just not a level that I can comprehend coming from a frugal background for so many years.

-If you earn £300,000 a year but spend every penny every paycheck without saving, then you would incur significant financial stress.
+If you earn £300,000 a year but spend every penny every paycheck with an empty savings account, then you would incur significant financial stress.

 Exactly the same as if you were living on a low income and spent it all without saving any.